tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 3. Check in the settings of Tiny Weather Forecast Germany that you really have **enabled sync** for the desired data (e.g. weather, warnings and perhaps other categories).
 4. For weather warnings, make sure you have **not disabled notifications** for Tiny Weather Forecast Germany and you have **not denied the notification permission**.
 You can check both in the app info.

 You may also try interacting with the app by opening it.
 Should Tiny Weather Forecast Germany have been put into [app hibernation](https://developer.android.com/topic/performance/app-hibernation), this will help to get Tiny Weather Forecast Germany out of it.
+This may happen if you do not interact with the app for a long time.

 When you use the Gadgetbridge support and notice that updates only occur rarely, you may, in addition to the points above, put a weather widget on your home screen.